nopow-link/documentation/en_US/Plugins/index.md

 # Available extensions

 Discover how to install your extension.
 Select one of the technologie bellow that is match your website technologies.
-If you doesn't know wich plugin to chose, you cans find more informations about your website at the followed link : https://www.wappalyzer.com/.
+If you doesn't know wich plugin to chose, you can find more informations about your website at the followed link : https://www.wappalyzer.com/.
 In case of your website is use a __Framework__, the tool mentioned above may not be able to identify the exact one used.
 We advise you to contact your site administrator.

 ### CMS